robocorp/example-activities/pdf-invites-creator/README.md

 When developing our robot and running it locally, however, we want the library to store the data in a JSON file, and provide the required parameters to simulate the cloud environment.
 You can learn more about the internals of the `RPA.Robocloud.Items` library [here](https://robocorp.com/docs/product-manuals/robocorp-cloud/using-robocloud-items-library).

-Create a new file called `items.json` on your file system, for example at `/Users/<username>/items.json`.
+Create a new file called `items.json` on your file system, for example, at `/Users/<username>/items.json`.

-Paste this content into your `items.json` file, creating an empty but valid json file:
+Paste this content into your `items.json` file, creating an empty but valid JSON file:

 ```json
 {}